Exploring public views on assisted dying

 How will you ensure that the surveys are representative of a diverse group of people in England?

-We have appointed deliberative specialists Hopkins Van Mil, who will be partnering with M.E.L Research and the Sortition Foundation, to design and facilitate the public engagement and survey activities.
+We appointed deliberative specialists Hopkins Van Mil, who are partnering with M.E.L Research and the Sortition Foundation, to design and facilitate the public engagement and survey activities.
 The delivery partners are responsible for designing and running a survey to provide statistical confidence that the findings broadly represent the views of the English population.

 What is a Citizens’ Jury?